The short answer:

-The so-called “Grand Bargain” allowed injured workers to receive sure and certain benefits, but injured workers would no longer be able to sue their employers in court for negligence related to an on the job injury.
+The so-called “Grand Bargain” and birth of workers’ compensation law allowed injured workers to receive sure and certain benefits, but injured workers would no longer be able to sue their employers in court for negligence related to an on the job injury.
 Employers would not have to worry about being pulled into court for negligence, and workers insured that they would receive compensation should they be hurt while working.
-Idaho Code § 72-201 provides the description of this compromise:
+Idaho’s implementation of this can be found in Idaho Code § 72-201.

 An injured worker is generally not able to sue his or her employer in court related to an on- the-job injury.
 As with many laws, there are exceptions to the rule (such as an intentional assault by an employer) but for most injured workers the exclusive remedy is limited to workers’ compensation.

 Should you have questions about whether your case allows you to sue your employer, or if you have questions about workers’ compensation in general, your best bet is to contact a knowledgeable attorney.